A Great Time to Start Treatment

 There’s more pressure than ever to look good, even before applying photo filters.
 In spite of a penchant for posting selfies, many teens are insecure about their appearance.

-Spending so much time in the spotlight can sometimes be intimidating, especially if your smile is less than perfect.
-Being able to accept - and embrace - your own inner and outer beauty is an important part of growing up.
+Being able to accept – and embrace – your own inner and outer beauty is an important part of growing up.
 But if there are options available that can improve your oral health while also improving your general appearance, why not take advantage of them?

 • Early, late, or irregular loss of their baby teeth